venkata-pavani/venkata-pavani/README.md

 ## 👯 I’m looking to collaborate on ...

-Any real-world projects related to data science or machine learning in general.
+👀 I’m interested in Business Intelligence, Machine Learning, Data Science projects in general.
 Reach out to me on my email

 ## ⚡ In my free time ...